alzee/ash/README.md

 # run a.sh to hard link all the files in ash/conf/home to your home dir
 # ~/.{env,fun,ali} will be added to ~/.bashrc
-$ ash/a.sh

-### Now your bash environment is back, like phoenix arise from the ashes.
+$ ash/a.sh # Now the phoenix reborn from the ashes.

 ### Have added a new function to your .fun?
 $ cd ash